malvikasharan/Software_carpentry_EMBL/python_session-1.md

 - int(): Integers or whole numbers of any length like 2, 30, 1000
 - float(): Floats or floating point numbers like 1.9, 30.01, 1e3
-- str(): String or sequence of characters like “Hello”,  “1 World”, “&”
+- str(): String or sequence of characters like 'Hello',  '1 World', '&'
   - Single quote and double quotes
     - Either of the quote can be used to print a string
     - Spaces, tabs, comma etc. inside the quotes are preserved
   - Triple Quotes
-    - Multi line strings can be specified by triple quotes (‘’’ or “””)
+    - Multi line strings can be specified by triple quotes (""" or ''')

 ##Exercise - 1